gabriel-ruiz/gabriel-ruiz.github.io/index.md

 My main areas of interest include causal inference, causal discovery, and generally the intersection of machine learning and statistics.

-Previosuly, I was a PhD student in statistics at UCLA (2017-22).
+Previously, I was a PhD student in statistics at UCLA (2017-22).
 My dissertation advisors were [Qing Zhou](http://www.stat.ucla.edu/~zhou/) and [Oscar Madrid Padilla](https://hernanmp.github.io/).

 <!-- I received my B.S. in statistics from University of Calfornia, Riverside in 2017 and had the pleasure of working there with [Dr. Subir Ghosh](https://profiles.ucr.edu/subir.ghosh) through the [MARC U program](https://marcu.ucr.edu/).  -->